-UK and EU students are eligible to apply for various student loans.
-More information about student loans and course fees can be found on the University's Fees and Funding pages.
+UK students are eligible to apply for various student loans.
+Information about student funding and course fees can be found on the University's Fees and Funding pages.

 Overseas students can also find information about funding and course fees on the University's Fees and Funding pages.

 Jardine Foundation Scholarship

-Queen’s is one of the colleges that participate in the scholarship scheme run by the Jardine Foundation, which offers full bursaries for students from Cambodia, China (PRC), Hong Kong, Indonesia, Malaysia, The Philippines, Singapore, Taiwan, Thailand and Vietnam.
-For more details, visit www.jardine-foundation.org.
+Queen’s is one of the colleges that participate in the scholarship scheme run by the Jardine Foundation, which offers full bursaries for students from Cambodia, mainland China, Hong Kong, Indonesia, Malaysia, Myanmar, The Philippines, Singapore, Taiwan, Thailand, and Vietnam.
+For more details, visit the Jardine Foundation website.

 Support offered by the College and University

 The University and its colleges are firmly committed to the principle that access to Oxford should not depend on financial circumstances.

-You can also apply to this committee for what we call ‘academic support’ grants.
-These are to assist you with costs associated with your study such as conference attendance, travel, books, and printing.
+You can also apply to this committee for what we call 'academic support' grants.
+These grants are available to assist you with costs associated with your study such as conference attendance, travel, books, and printing.
 We will typically award undergraduates a maximum of £390 per year over the course of a degree.

 We also offer a book grant programme, which refunds you up to 50% of the cost of essential texts, to a maximum of £100 per year.

-In addition, there are various other funds which offer support to students in particular circumstances, including a substantial fund established by Old Members of the College to assist students in the pursuit of educational, sporting, and cultural activities arising from their life at College.
+There are various additional funds that offer support to students in particular circumstances, including a substantial fund established by Old Members of the College to assist students in the pursuit of educational, sporting, and cultural activities arising from their life at College.
 For more information, visit our College Awards and Prizes page.